-We believe that the current state of performance evaluations as seen in the surveyed research papers is bleak.
-Computer science is still a relatively young field, and the experimental evaluations needs to move further in the direction of precise science.
-One part of the solution is that standards clearly need to be raised.
-This will have to be done both by reviewers putting more emphasis on a system's evaluation, and by researchers by raising the bar.
-Another part of the solution is that researchers need to be better informed.
-We hope that this paper, and our continuing work, will help researchers understand the problems that exist with file and storage system benchmarking.
+We believe that the current state of performance evaluations, as seen in the surveyed research papers, has much room for improvement.
+Computer science is still a relatively young field, and the experimental evaluations need to move further in the direction of precise science.
+One part of the solution is that standards clearly need to be raised and defined.
+This will have to be done both by reviewers putting more emphasis on a system's evaluation, and by researchers conducting experiments.
+Another part of the solution is that this information needs to be better disseminated to all.
+We hope that this article, as well as our continuing work, will help researchers and others to understand the problems that exist with file and storage system benchmarking.
 The final aspect of the solution to this problem is creating standardized benchmarks, or benchmarking suites, based on open discussion among file system and storage researchers.

-We believe that future research can help alleviate the situation by answering questions such as:
+We believe that future storage research can help alleviate the situation by answering questions such as the following.